Center Of Excellence

 Diagnosis of kidney stones is best accomplished using an ultrasound, intravenous paleography (IVP), or a CT scan.

-Most kidney stones will pass through the ureter to the bladder on its own, with passage of time.
+Most kidney stones will pass through the ureter to the bladder on its own, with the passage of time.

 Treatment includes pain-control medications and, in some cases, medications to facilitate the passage of urine.